 Other Important Facts about Stocks

 Certain key ratios for stocks can be useful tools in analyzing and comparing companies.
 Financial ratios provide ways to quantify a company's operating success and financial well-being.
 Valuation ratios help investors gauge how fairly a stock is priced.
-The ratios for a given company don't mean much by themselves, but they are very revealing when compared with the company's historical ratios and with the ratios of comparable companies in the same industry.
+The financial ratios for a given company don't mean much by themselves, but they are very revealing when compared with the company's historical ratios and with the ratios of comparable companies in the same industry.

 - Return on Assets (ROA)

 An indicator of how profitable a company is relative to its total assets.
 ROA gives an idea as to how efficient management is at using its assets to generate earnings.
 Calculated by dividing a company's annual earnings by its total assets, ROA is displayed as a percentage.
 Sometimes this is referred to as "return on investment".

 - Return on Equity (ROE)